Christmas in Southern California: temperatures near record highs

-LOS ANGELES, Dec 25 (Reuters) - Unseasonably balmy weather settled over Southern California on Wednesday as a region already accustomed to celebrating Christmas without snow experienced temperatures some 15 degrees (9 degrees Celsius) above normal.
+LOS ANGELES (Reuters) - Unseasonably balmy weather settled over Southern California on Wednesday as a region already accustomed to celebrating Christmas without snow experienced temperatures some 15 degrees (9 degrees Celsius) above normal.

 The warm spell baked the West Coast while the Midwest and Northeast were still dealing with the aftermath of a winter storm.
 Some 129,000 homes and businesses were without power on Christmas morning, energy companies reported.